 When steam returned to British Rail in the early 1970's, 'Clan Line' was one of the locomotives chosen to haul enthusiast specials.
-Apart from three major overhauls 'Clan Line' has been in continuous service on the main line since 1974.
-It is generally acknowledged, within the railway industry, as one of the most reliable main line steam locomotives, regularly hauling the stock of the Belmond British Pullman, formally the British Pullman Division of Venice Simplon-Orient-Express.
+Apart from four major overhauls 'Clan Line' has been in continuous service on the main line since 1974.
+It is generally acknowledged, within the railway industry, as one of the most reliable main line steam locomotives, regularly hauling the stock of the Belmond British Pullman, formerly the British Pullman Division of Venice Simplon-Orient-Express.

 Join The MNLPS

 Join the Merchant Navy Locomotive Preservation Society and help to keep Clan Line running on Britains' rail network.

 If you prefer to pay by sending a cheque, then please download and print an application form